Where Are We In The COVID-19 Vaccine Race?

 Russia said on November 24 its Sputnik V vaccine, developed by the Gamaleya Institute, was 91.4 percent effective based on interim late-stage trial results.
 It started vaccinations in August and has inoculated more than 100,000 people so far.

-India plans to make 300 million of the shots next year and Argentina has given the greenlight for emergency use of the shot, with some 300,000 doses arriving in the country on December 24.
+India plans to make 300 million doses of Sputnik V next year and Argentina has given the green light for emergency use of the shot, with some 300,000 doses arriving in the country on December 24.

 Trial data on a COVID-19 vaccine developed by China's Sinovac Biotech has varied: interim data from a late-stage trial in Turkey showed its CoronaVac shot is 91.25 percent effective, while researchers in Brazil say the shot was more than 50 percent effective.